BPA Job Posting Spurs Questions About Search for New Administrator

 The Bonneville Power Administration opened the selection process for the agency’s next administrator via an online job posting, prompting questions about the salary range and the level of input Northwestern lawmakers will have.

-The job posting comes after outgoing administrator John Hairston announced his exit from the agency to join the Eugene Water & Electric Board in May.
+The job posting comes after outgoing Administrator John Hairston announced his exit from the agency to join the Eugene Water & Electric Board in May.
 (See Hairston to Retire from BPA, Poised to Join EWEB.)

-Multiple sources in the Northwest have told RTO Insider that DOE seems to be looking for a candidate from outside BPA, breaking from a pattern in which the past four administrators have been selected from the agency’s ranks.
+Multiple sources in the Northwest have told RTO Insider DOE seems to be looking for a candidate from outside BPA, breaking from a pattern in which the past four administrators have been selected from the agency’s ranks.

 But finding qualified candidates might prove difficult given the salary offered, Hardy told RTO Insider.